Frequently Asked Question's

 How do trees store carbon?

-What are the environmental benefits of building with wood?
+What are the environmental benefits of choosing wood over other materials?

 Are harvested trees replanted?

 Forest management for wood production is a commercial activity.
-It is therefore in the interests of forest growers and their customers to replant harvested trees to ensure their business continues into the future.
+It is therefore in the interests of forest growers and their customers to replant harvested trees to ensure their business thrives.